Sackboy: A Big Adventure PS4, PS5 Trophy Guide and Road Map

 Phase Three – Remix and Knitted Knight Levels

 As well as the game’s main campaign stages, there are a collection of optional levels which you’ll unlock as you play.
-The below trophies are tied to these optional stages.
+The below trophies in this Sackboy Trophy Guide are tied to these optional stages.

 Earn Gold on a Remix level